 Included with the booklet was a list of famous clients of Pilates.
 Notable artists, businessmen, performers, educators, doctors, writers, and members of high society are all named.

 Cathy first discovered the pamphlet while doing research at the New York Public Library.
 Years later she interviewed Marion Rogers, widow of Frederick Rand Rogers, for research on her book about Romana.
 During the interview she learned the full story of the booklet and Marion gave her permission to republish the booklet.

 Pilates Pamphlet, First Edition

 The new Pilates Pamphlet contains a copy of the original booklet along with updated information about Frederick Rand Rogers and John Terken.
 The names on the list were researched in hopes of finding someone that was still able to give a first hand account about working with Pilates.
 The updated pamphlet contains one such interview with Dr. Alex Caemmerer.

 “If you went there one or the other (Joseph or Clara) dealt with you personally.
 Perhaps not the whole session but at least they saw to it that you were doing what you should be doing.
 Either he or she would work with you individually.
 You would get on this machine.
 And I remember Clara; she would push you and push you back and forth.
 You know, physically.
 They would work on you themselves.”

 Dr. Alex Caemmerer

 A rare photograph of Joseph Pilates is included on the back cover of the new Pilates Pamphlet.
 He is seen working on his property at Jacob’s Pillow, in his famous trunks, with a cigar in his mouth.
 The photograph is courtesy of the Rogers family.
-Cost is $15 .00 and includes postage.
-To order, click here – Store
+This edition is sold out.

 Pilates Pamphlet, Second Edition, Jacob’s Pillow